Jerome Champagne launches FIFA presidential bid

 LONDON (AP) — Moments after stating his intention to run for FIFA president next year, Jerome Champagne hinted that he might abandon his challenge if Sepp Blatter stands for a fifth term.

-Champagne, a Frenchman who is a former Blatter adviser, on Monday became the first person to declare his candidacy for football’s top job, saying he will seek the five required nominations.
+Champagne, a Frenchman who is a former Blatter adviser, became the first person to declare his candidacy for soccer’s top job, saying Monday he will seek the five required nominations.

 “We need a different FIFA, more democratic, more respected, which behaves better and which does more,” said Champagne, a former diplomat who unexpectedly left FIFA in 2010 after 11 years of service.